Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/mutation_data.md

 ### **ENTITY_TO_ENTITY**

-This is used when a bee mutates an entity into another entity. ex. `"mutationType": "FLUID_TO_FLUID"` **NOTE:*
+This is used when a bee mutates an entity into another entity. ex. `"mutationType": "ENTITY_TO_ENTITY"` **NOTE:** No other form of entity mutation is planned at this time.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTA5NTUxNzk5LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbMTg4NTAzMjg4Myw3MzA5OTgxMTZdfQ==
 -->